 A key limitation in any inspection program is subjectivity, both on the part of the inspector and on the operator of the establishment e.g., the act of the inspection itself changes normal operational procedures.
 Uniform and consistent training of the inspector will seek to mitigate subjectivity.
 The operator will thus be encouraged to prep for the inspection rather than the inspector.

 Proposed actions to turn the curve:

-We will work to develop and utilize a new Standardized Food Inspector Report Card as a tool to improve knowledge and uniformity.
-Priority training areas and recognition of Mastery will also be noted.
+2012-2013 Accomplishments: Completed the initial training identified above.
+Continue to work to develop and utilize a new Standardized Food Inspector Report Card as a tool to improve knowledge and uniformity.